hphelion/documentation/mc.compute.network.manage-ports.md

 ---
 layout: default
-title: "Management console: Managing ports"
+title: "Management Console: Managing Ports"
 permalink: /mc/compute/network/manage-ports/
 product: mc-compute

 ---
-# Management console: Managing ports #
+# Management Console: Managing Ports #

 With the default network configuration the instance you create will also create a port automatically for you, with an IP assigned from your subnet, and attach it to your default network.